Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Conclusions

 \section{Conclusions}

-We have presented the first-year results of our MUSE Large Program targeting dual and lensed AGN candidates selected via the GMP technique.
+We have presented the first-year results of our MUSE Large Program targeting dual and lensed AGN candidates selected via the GMP technique \citep{Mannucci22}.
 The first observed dataset comprises 30 targets spanning redshifts $0.7 \lesssim z \lesssim 3.2$ and projected separations of $\sim0.24\arcsec$–$0.82\arcsec$, corresponding to $\sim 1.5$–7~kpc at typical redshifts.

-Our observations have led to the discovery of six new dual AGN systems in the redshift range $z \sim 0.9$–$2.5$, as well as 13 lensed AGN (including three quadruply imaged systems) in the redshift range $z \sim 0.7$–$3.2$.
-Overall, 24 dual AGN in the sample have projected separations $<7$~kpc, representing 25\% of all confirmed systems, and 16 of these 24 were discovered and classified by our group using GMP-selection and high spatial resolution spectroscopic follow-up.
+Our observations have led to the discovery of six new dual AGN systems in the redshift range $z \sim 0.9$–$2.5$ and with projected separations of $<7$~kpc as well as 13 lensed AGN (including three quadruply imaged systems) in the redshift range $z \sim 0.7$–$3.2$. \\ Based on literature compilations (e.g., \citealt{Mannucci22, Chen22a, Bigmac25}), only $\sim 27$ dual AGN are currently confirmed at such close separations across the redshift range $0.5 \lesssim z \lesssim 3.5$, including the six systems presented here.
+The dual AGN in this work therefore represent $\sim 22\%$ of the known population in this separation and redshift regime.

+Combining this work with previous GMP-based confirmations \citep{Mannucci22, Mannucci23, Ciurlo23, Scialpi24},~15~out~of the~27~currently known dual AGN at $0.5<z<3.5$ with separations $<7$ kpc were originally identified through GMP selection (56\% of the sample).~A~larger number of systems~(18~out~of~27)~satisfy the GMP criteria,~although~three~of these were first observed or identified through other selection methods \citep{Junkkarinen01,Scheckter17,Chen23a}.
+A similar consideration applies to strongly lensed AGN at subarcsec separations.~While several hundred lensed quasars are known overall, only a small fraction have image separations below~$\sim0.7''$~with spatially resolved spectroscopic characterization.~The~13~lensed systems identified here therefore represent a substantial addition to the sample of compact-separation~lensed AGN at cosmic noon accessible~to~IFU-based~studies.

-Using the MUSE data, we have systematically classified all targets.
-The six dual AGN exhibit clear spectral differences between the two nuclei in emission-line profiles and line ratios, with projected separations of 3–6~kpc and relative velocities up to $\sim 1200$~km~s$^{-1}$.
+Using the MUSE data, we systematically classified all targets.
+The six dual AGN exhibit clear spectral differences between the two nuclei in emission-line profiles and line ratios, with projected separations of~3–6~kpc and relative velocities up to $\sim 1200$~km~s$^{-1}$.
 Lensed AGN were identified through flux ratios, spectral similarity, and the detection of lensing features in the MUSE datacube.
-Eleven systems correspond to AGN+star associations, reflecting a low contamination fraction and the reliability of the GMP selection.
-We have also systematically measured redshifts for both intrinsic and intervening NALs in all spectra.
-Intervening NALs provide a unique probe of the small-scale structure of the CGM and IGM along closely spaced sightlines ($\lesssim 10$~kpc), while intrinsic NALs offer diagnostics of AGN outflows and dual activity.
+Eleven systems correspond to AGN+star projections, reflecting a low contamination fraction and the reliability of the GMP selection.

+We also systematically measured redshifts for both intrinsic and intervening NALs in all spectra.
+Intervening NALs provide a unique probe of the small-scale structure of the CGM and IGM along closely spaced sight lines ($\lesssim 10$ kpc), tracing the distribution, kinematics, metallicity, and ionization state of cold gas clumps \citep{mandalker19,Dutta24}.
+Intrinsic NALs instead offer diagnostics of AGN outflows and dual activity (e.g., \citealt{Hamann12}).